linkstorage/external-adapters-js/packages/composites/link-storage/README.md

 # Chainlink Linkstorage Composite Adapter

+**NOTE** We migrated this repo to [omnidata-ea-js](https://github.com/omnidata-network/omnidata-ea-js/tree/develop/packages/composites/omnidata), use this repo at your own risk.

 This is the linkstorage adapter that provides the ability to save tamper-proof data to IPFS from smart contracts, and interoperate with other blockchains.

 ## How to use this in smart contracts